What is Zbrush?

 Students and faculty can contact Pixologic’s participating retailers for education and academic license, which allows them to use it for strictly non-commercial purposes.
 But if you have a commercial project, and yet the price is too much for your budget, you can look at some of the alternatives for the same.

 Alternatives to Zbrush

 Below are the alternatives:

-A WebGL based online 3D sculpting tool, it has all the basic tools you would need to start sculpting, and with easy to learn, intuitive keyboard bindings, especially if you have been a Maya user.
-The best part is the support and export facility for most widespread 3d sculpting file formats like OBJ.
+A WebGL-based online 3D sculpting tool has all the basic tools you would need to start sculpting and with easy-to-learn, intuitive keyboard bindings, especially if you have been a Maya user.
+The best part is the support and export facility for the most widespread 3d sculpting file formats like OBJ.

 This software began as a toolset for a game development company and offers a voxel-based sculpting workflow and great tools to build topology while costing roughly half of Zbrush.
 Although not free, it is still a very well-priced offering.

 Mudbox is a 3d sculpting software offered by Autodesk and is considered the industry rival of Zbrush.
-Available as a subscription for $10 per month or for $495 for a perpetual license, it is one of the most value-for-money offerings available for sculpting artists.
-Intuitive and easy to learn controls and the full suite of customization for the tools allow you to achieve an efficient workflow in your sculpting.
+It is available as a subscription for $10 per month or for $495 for a perpetual license; it is one of the most value-for-money offerings available for sculpting artists.
+Intuitive and easy-to-learn controls and the full suite of customization for the tools allow you to achieve an efficient workflow in your sculpting.

-This has been a guide that to know Zbrush For Free or if you have any question like Is Zbrush for free for a trial version.
-So here we have discussed the basic concepts about Zbrush free version and Characteristics of the Zbrush.
+This has been a guide that to know Zbrush For Free or if you have any questions like Is Zbrush for free for a trial version.
+So here we have discussed the basic concepts about the Zbrush free version and the Characteristics of the Zbrush.
 You may also look at the following articles: